happyapplehorse/gptui/README.md

 - Offers a file channel through which you can upload to or download from GPT.
 - Voice functionality.
 - Group talk functionality[^recommend_better_model][^token_cost].
+- AI-Care.
+Your AI can propactively care for you[^ai_care].
 - Optional plugin features, including (customizable, continuously being added and refined, some plugin prompts are still under development):
   - Internet search.
-  - Open interpreter[^open_interpreter][^token_cost].
+  - Open interpreter[^open_interpreter][^token_cost][^recommend_better_model].
 (Temporarily removed, waiting to be added back after it supports openai v1.x.)
   - Reminders[^recommend_better_model].
   - Recollecting memories from vectorized conversation history.

 [^open_interpreter]: This plugin utilizes [open-interpreter](https://github.com/KillianLucas/open-interpreter), you need to first follow the instructions provided by open-interpreter to properly set up the environment and API.
+The open-interpreter has the permission to execute code, please ensure that you are already aware of the associated risk before enabling this feature.
-It is recommended to use this under the GPT-4 model.
+[^recommend_better_model]: It is recommended to use this under the GPT-4 model or a better one.
-[^recommend_better_model]: Recommended for use with the GPT-4 model.
 [^token_cost]: Note: This feature may incur a significant token cost.
+[^ai_care]: Powered by [AI-Care](https://github.com/happyapplehorse/ai-care).

 # Compatibility
 GPTUI runs in a command line environment and is compatible with Linux, macOS, Windows and Android[^compatibility].